Seated Dumbbell Bicep Curls

 Related exercises to discover

 Seated dumbbell bicep curls is a gym work out exercise that targets biceps and also involves forearms.
 Refer to the illustration and instructions above for how to perform this exercise correctly.
-Bosu ball burpees, static bicep curls and stability / swiss / exercises ball dumbbell preacher curls are related exercise that target the same muscle groups as seated dumbbell bicep curls.
+Behind-the-back standing bicep curls, static bicep curls and exercise / swiss ball bicep curls are related exercise that target the same muscle groups as seated dumbbell bicep curls.
 Visit our directory for more exercises.

 Our exercise illustrations represent original artwork registered with and protected by the U.S. Copyright Office.
 Unauthorized use violators will be prosecuted.
 More details.